-The device is an optimal size, light weight, and its design is similar to that of a smaller computer mouse.
-It has a USB connector to connect to the PC and has two inputs: a USB and a jack.
+The device has an optimal size, light weight, and its design is similar to that of a smaller computer mouse.
+It has a USB connector to connect to the PC and has two inputs: one USB and one jack.
 In the case of TechFilter, a Logitech RX250 PC mouse is provided in the same package to connect to the device.

 The device is robust, and in the tests carried out with people with significant tremor, in the event of sudden movements no problem has been perceived.

 TechFilter box with mouse

 6,5 c, mx 4,5 cm

 The product is designed to be Plug & Play, that is, directly plug and play.
 First, the TechFilter device would be connected to the computer, and later to the mouse.